Steven Byess

 Erin’s performance journey has taken her all over the United States, as well as to France and Costa Rica.
 An Oregon resident since 2001, she has performed with the Portland Chamber Orchestra, Bravo!
 Vancouver, and Oregon Chamber Players.
 She also enjoys playing chamber music whenever possible.

 When not teaching, practicing, or performing, she can be found perfecting her scone recipe or exploring the Pacific Northwest with her husband and daughter.
-Erin has been a proud member of Portland Columbia Symphony Orchestra since 2002.
+Erin has been a proud member of Orchestra Nova Northwest since 2002.

 At nine years old, Cherie was seduced by the sound of bluegrass fiddle, and begged her grandparents for a violin.
 In a hopeful effort to keep her off the streets, they gave in, and soon Cherie was “entertaining” her family with dubious efforts at such favorites as “Hot Cross Buns” and the ever-popular “Twinkle, Twinkle.”